-Prerequisite: COPR 2311 Website Architecture and Development I with a grade of

-C or better.
-Offered: On demand.
+Prerequisite: COPR 2311 Website Architecture and Development I with a grade of C or better.

 COPR 2313 Web Server Administration

 This course is designed to prepare a student with the basic knowledge and skills to be a Web Server Administrator.
 This course covers both the Linux Apache and Microsoft Internet Information Server environments.